cyverse-archive/DE/services/api/endpoints/collaborators.md

 }
 ```

-Assuming an error doesn't occur, the status code will be 200 and the response
-body will contain up to the first fifty users whose username matched the search
-string, up to the first fifty users whose actual name matched the search string,
-and up to the first fifty users whose email address matched the search
+Assuming an error doesn't occur, the status code will be 200 and the response body will contain up to the first fifty users whose username matched the search string, up to the first fifty users whose actual name matched the search string, and up to the first fifty users whose email address matched the search string.
-string.
 Here's an example:

 ```
-$ curl -s "http://by-tor:8888/secured/user-search?proxyToken=$(cas-ticket)&search=nobody" | python -mjson.tool
+$ curl -sH "$AUTH_HEADER" "http://by-tor:8888/secured/user-search?search=nobody" | python -mjson.tool
 {
     "truncated": false,
     "users": [